siffiejoe/lua-modjail/README.md

 metamethods) there are some unwanted side-effects for the isolated
 modules:

-*   `pairs`, and `next` on globals and other modules won't work as expected from within an isolated environment.
 *   Metamethods on global tables (other than `__index`, `__call`, and `__len`) won't have any effect when used from an isolated environment.
-*   The length operator `#` only works in Lua 5.2 if used on a global table from within an isolated environment.
+*   The length operator `#` and the `pairs` function only work in Lua 5.2 if used on a wrapped global within an isolated environment.

   [1]: https://github.com/stevedonovan/Penlight/blob/master/lua/pl/strict.lua
   [2]: https://github.com/Yonaba/strictness/